lfrison/i4b/README.md

 You can install these dependencies using pip:

+`pip install -r requirements.txt`

+For reinforcement learning examples and tools, install the optional extras:

-`pip install numpy pandas pvlib casadi`
+`pip install -r requirements-rl.txt`

 ## Building Models